virtuosonic/rssblocks/trunk/Readme.txt

 Bugs:
 =====
-    If you disable or uninstall this plugin or quit CodeBlocks while the plugin's window is floating it surely will crash Code::Blocks, give it a try.
+    -If you disable or uninstall this plugin or quit CodeBlocks while the plugin's window is floating it surely will crash Code::Blocks, give it a try.
+    -If you have Rss::Blocks installed to update you must uninstall it restart codeblocks and then install the new version, else it crashes codeblocks

 Author:
 =======